OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/managed-identity.md

 System-assigned managed identities can be used by instantiating <xref:msal.managed_identity.SystemAssignedManagedIdentity> and passing to <xref:msal.managed_identity.ManagedIdentityClient>.

 >[!NOTE]
->You also need to pass a `http_client` reference, which can be set to `requests.Session()`, which keeps track of a pool of connections to the IMDS endpoint.
+>You need to include a `http_client` reference, which can be set to `requests.Session()`.
+This enables MSAL to maintain a pool of connections to the IMDS endpoint.

 You can specify the target resource scope when calling [`acquire_token_for_client`](xref:msal.managed_identity.ManagedIdentityClient.acquire_token_for_client).